 Cold Floors in Winter?
 The R-Value Guide

 During winter mornings, you might get a shiver when your feet hit the cold, uninsulated floor.
 This may prompt you to crank up the heat, but doing so barely helps.
 The problem likely isn’t your furnace, but what’s underneath your floors.
-When warm air rises, cold floors act as a thermal bridge, pulling heat straight into the concrete or crawl space below.
+In winter, cold floors can act like a thermal bridge, drawing warmth away from your living space and into the concrete or crawl space below.

 So, heated airflow likely won’t fix the chill in your home, as you need a barrier that stops lower temperatures at their source.
 Understanding R-values can help you choose an underlayment that makes your cold floors more comfortable.